n-r-w/bootstrap/README.md

 ## Health Checks

-Health checks can be added using the `IHealthChecker` interface:
+Health checks can be added using the `IHealthChecker` interface

+## Executor package

+[Executor](executor/service.go) package provides an interface for executing a function at specified time intervals.
+Supports bootstrap.IService interface.